pherk/router-test/README.md

-## LitElement Website
+## Fore-Router-Webcomponents Test Website

-A Single Page Application(SPA) based on Web Components using LitElement, Vaadin Router for navigation and TypeScript.
+A Single Page Application(SPA) based on Web Components using [Fore](https://github.com/Jinntec/Fore), LitElement, Vaadin Router for navigation and TypeScript.

+**Don't use execpt for debugging ;-) it fails to register fx-controls**

 ## Quickstart